-9 See also the Interagency Guidelines Establishing Information Security Standards, section III.D, requiring each DD to oversee service provider arrangements by (1) exercising appropriate due diligence in selecting its service providers; (2) requiring its service providers by contract to implement appropriate measures designed to ensure the security and evident when the institution creates and enforces expectations that align with the internal information security program in such a way that the combined activities of the institution and its third-party service providers result in an acceptable level of risk.
+9 See also the Interagency Guidelines Establishing Information Security Standards, section III.D, requiring each DD to oversee service provider arrangements by (1) exercising appropriate due diligence in selecting its service providers; (2) requiring its service providers by contract to implement appropriate measures designed to ensure the security and confidentiality of the institution's "customer information"; and (3) where indicated by the institution's risk assessment, monitoring its service providers to confirm that the service providers have satisfied their contractual obligations, including by reviewing audits, summaries of test results, or other equivalent evaluations of its service providers.

+information security program in such a way that the combined activities of the institution and its third-party service providers result in an acceptable level of risk.
 Refer to the FFIEC IT Handbook's "Outsourcing Technology Services" booklet for more information.

-3.1.
-Risk Identification
+3.1 Risk Identification